MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-LTSC-2024.md

 ms.date: 05/22/2024
 ---

-# What's new in Windows 11 Enterprise LTSC 2024
+# What's new in Windows 11 IoT Enterprise LTSC 2024

 ## Overview